An overview of computing facilities, frequently asked computing questions, and contact information for the meteorology computing group.

-This is where you will find information about our weather station (The Joel N. Myers Weather Center), our physical meteorology laboratory, our sound-proof radio broadcast booth, our tv studio, and all other teaching facilities in the Department of Meteorology.
+This is where you will find information about our weather center (The Joel N. Myers Weather Center), our physical meteorology laboratory, our sound-proof radio broadcast booth (The Bob and Charlotte Landis Broadcast Room), our tv studio, and all other teaching facilities in the Department of Meteorology and Atmospheric Science.

 Centers or other institutions that are administered by or affiliated with faculty and staff in the Department of Meteorology and Atmospheric Science.

 Password required--for internal use only.
 Meteorology faculty, staff, and graduate students can add events, but please see a staff member in the Meteorology main office to change or delete an event.